AD-SDL/wei/docs/source/pages/quickstart.rst

 Quickstart Guide
 ================

-To get started using WEI in general, we recommend the following resources:
+To get started using WEI, we recommend the following resources:

 #.
 The `WEI Template Workcell <https://github.com/ad-sdl/wei_template_workcell>`_ provides a complete, working minimal example of a WEI workcell.
 It is designed to be easy to understand and modify.
 If you are new to WEI, we recommend starting here to understand how WEI works.
 This template workcell can also be used as a starting point for your own workcell.